jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 > The name of a collection or element cannot contain spaces, since it is an identifier.

+> Collections are created with a "Cardinality" of `ZeroOrMany` by default.
+Which means that they can have either zero or any number of instances of them in the collection.
+Elements have a cardinality of `Single`.
+Other cardinalities can be also used on collections to apply different constraints, i.e. `ZeroOrOne`, `OneOrMany`.

 And then the necessary attributes of a service operation:

 `automate edit add-attribute "Name" --isrequired --aschildof {AcmeAPI.ServiceOperation}`